-As can be observed on the map above, the mountain ranges of Guyana include the Pakaraima Mountains, Kanuku Mountains, and Acarai Mountains.
+The Pakaraima Mountains, Kanuku Mountains, and Acarai Mountains can be observed on the map above.
+These ranges straddle the southern and western borders of Guyana.
 Many of these relatively low mountains are fronted by steep cliffs and include several waterfalls.
 The massive spectacular Kaieteur Falls is 251 meters (822 ft) in height and is one of the most powerful waterfalls in the world.
 It is about five times higher than Niagara Falls, and about two times the height of Victoria Falls.
 Situated in the Pakaraima Mountains, at the tripoint border of Brazil-Guyana-Venezuela is - Mount Roraima at 2835m, which is the highest point in Guyana (as marked on the map by an upright yellow triangle).
 The lowest point is the Atlantic Ocean (0m).

-Guyana is a country replete with rivers and its four main rivers are the Essequibo, Berbice, Courantyne, and Demerara.
+The Essequibo River remains the largest in the nation.
+The Berbice, Courantyne, and Demerara are also important waterways for Guyana.
 Some of these rivers flow in a northerly direction and drain into the Atlantic Ocean, while those in the western parts of the country generally flow east into the Essequibo.
-The country also possesses some of South America’s largest rainforests, most of which are still unspoiled and inaccessible by humans.

 Guyana (Officially, the Co-operative Republic of Guyana) is divided into 10 administrative regions: Barima-Waini, Cuyuni-Mazaruni, Demerara-Mahaica, East Berbice-Corentyne, Essequibo Islands-West Demerara, Mahaica-Berbice, Pomeroon-Supenaam, Potaro-Siparuni, Upper Demerara-Berbice, and Upper Takutu-Upper Essequibo.
 These regions are further subdivided into a total of 27 neighborhood councils.